 Live mapping technologies use a mix of beacons and sensors to help users more effectively navigate their offices.
 Need to know which conference room is available, whether a bathroom is in use, or which space is most likely to yield the quiet time needed to solve a complex problem?
 A number of different technologies help us better understand how spaces are used and occupied.
 The data helps commercial real estate professionals optimize the tenant experience and helps the average worker seamlessly move through their day, while cutting out unnecessary steps.
 Enlightened, for example, put sensors into fleets of LED lights and uses software to track movement against a building plan.
 Users can gather data on energy usage, control HVAC and more.
 IoT technologies are even helping us better manage collaboration and face-to-face time.
 Humanyze’s badge module tracks in-person meetings, management visibility and the tones of voices and movements (via infrared) that lead to successful business outcomes.

 The U.S. Occupational Safety and Health Administration (OSHA) estimates that employers pay almost $1 billion per week treating the effects of poor ergonomics.
 IoT devices are changing the way businesses design office environments to support employee health and wellness.
 The Stir Kinetic desk is a hybrid standing and sitting desk controlled via a touch screen and using cloud-based architecture to store individual profiles and preferences.
 Sensors monitor how much users sit and stand daily, sharing that information with them—as well as providing “WhisperBreath” reminders via a slight shift in desk position when it’s time to move.
 Smart chairs are being constructed with sensors to alert employees when their posture is bad and provide recommendations for improvement.

-- Utilize smart, data-driven platforms that help organizations understand all aspects of physical office space use and can guide decisions from cost savings strategies to informed architecture and design strategies
+Insights like these can guide decisions from cost savings strategies to informed architecture and design strategies.